Opelousas, Louisiana: American Civil War

 European and American settlement was based on plantation agriculture, and both groups brought or purchased numerous enslaved Africans and African Americans to work as laborers in cotton cultivation.
-African Americans influenced all cultures as the people created a creolized cuisine and music.
+African Americans influenced all cultures as the people created a "creolized" cuisine and music.
 The long decline of cotton prices throughout the 19th century created economic problems, worsened by the lack of employment diversity.

-In 1862, after Baton Rouge fell to the Union troops during the Civil War, Opelousas was designated the state capital for nine months.
+In 1862, after Baton Rouge was liberated by Union troops during the Civil War, Opelousas was designated the state capital for nine months.
 The governor's mansion in Opelousas, which was the oldest remaining governor's mansion in Louisiana, was the victim of arson on July 14, 2016, and the structure was reduced to a chimney and its foundation.
 The one-story mansion was located on the corner of Liberty and Grolee Streets, just west of the heart of town.
 An observation tower was removed from the top of the residence in the early 1900s, but the remainder of the exterior was identical to its original construction in the 1850s.
 The entire roof section of heavy rafters was held in place by thousands of wooden pegs; not one nail could be found in the attic.
 Plans had been made to restore the building to some of its former splendor.
 The capital was moved again in 1863, this time to Shreveport, when Union troops occupied Opelousas.
 During Reconstruction, the state government operated from New Orleans.

 Reconstruction

-After the defeat of the South and emancipation of slaves, many whites had difficulty accepting the changed conditions, especially as economic problems and dependence on agriculture slowed the South's recovery.
+After the defeat of the Confederacy and emancipation of slaves, many whites had difficulty accepting the changed conditions, especially as economic problems and dependence on agriculture slowed the South's recovery.
 Social tensions were high during Reconstruction.
-In 1868, in what is known as the Opelousas Massacre, whites killed 27 African Americans in a mass execution; they had been captured in a protest.
+In 1868, in what is known as the Opelousas massacre, whites killed 27 African Americans in a mass execution; they had been captured in a protest.
 Whites continued to attack blacks on sight for days.
-An estimated additional 23 to 200-300 freedmen were killed during this period.
+An estimated additional 23 to 200–300 freedmen were killed during this period.
 This series of murders comprised one of the single worst instances of Reconstruction violence in south Louisiana.

 Following this, Opelousas in 1872 enacted ordinances that greatly restricted the freedoms of black Americans.
 These codes required blacks to have a written pass from their employer to enter the town and to state the duration of their visit.
 Blacks were not allowed on the streets after a 10 pm curfew; they could neither own a house nor reside in the town, unless they were employed by a white person, and they were not allowed in the town after 3 pm on Sundays.
 Like the Black Codes, such police regulations restricted the freedoms and personal autonomy of freedmen after the Civil War in the South.